 2022-2023

-Isabela Chachapoyas Ortiz: During her time as Policy and Advocacy Fellow, Isabela (she/her) Conducted an organization-wide analysis and data collection project on environmental justice work.
-Organized the Environmental Justice learning group where staff come together to deepen their knowledge on environmental justice.
-Also helped support a grassroots campaign at Mass Audubon working to mobilize all of its members to advocate for conservation policy.
+Isabela Chachapoyas Ortiz: During her time as Policy and Advocacy Fellow, Isabela (she/her) conducted an organization-wide analysis and data collection project on environmental justice work.
+She also organized the Environmental Justice learning group where staff come together to deepen their knowledge on environmental justice, and helped support a grassroots campaign at Mass Audubon working to mobilize all of its members to advocate for conservation policy.
 After her fellowship, she went on to work at Mass Audubon as the Nature in the City Community Engagement Coordinator in Worcester.

 Anna Cass: During her time as the Marketing and Communications Fellow, Anna Cass (she/her) developed programming to train young activists to share their ideas effectively using design and marketing principles.
 After her fellowship, she went on to work at MIT in the Knight Science Journalism Program.